FabioRosado/100DaysOfCode/log.md

 **Thoughts:** This last week at work was a pretty busy, long days so I missed about 4 days of coding.
 I tried to catch up today, but was a bit tired so did as much as I could.

+### Day 45: January 27, 2018 (opsdroid, freecodecamp )
+##### opsdroid, freecodecamp

+**Today's Progress**: Worked on my PR (adding no-dep flag), wrote a new test and was stuck for a while until I managed to get it green.
+Finished the course on JQuery on freecodecamp.

+**Thoughts:**  Today I spent most of the day working on opsdroid, creating a test that passed consumed some of my morning.
+Then, I tried to figure out why opsdroid wasn't replying to commands, in the end I had to play around with git and previous versions to pin-point where the issue was, I tried to work around to make opsdroid work without a module, in the end I just revered the changed of a PR as a temporary solution.